zeskeertwee/vach/README.md

  <a href="https://docs.rs/vach">Docs</a> | <a href="https://github.com/zeskeertwee/vach">Repo</a>
 </p>

-`vach`, pronounced like "puck" but with a "v", is an archiving and resource transmission format.
+`vach`, pronounced like "duck" but with a "v", is an archiving and resource transmission format.
 It was built to be secure, contained and protected.
 It was, in fact, designed by the [SCP](https://en.wikipedia.org/wiki/SCP_Foundation) to keep your anomalous assets compact and secure during transmission. `vach` also has in-built support for multiple compression schemes (LZ4, Snappy and Brolti), [data signing](https://github.com/dalek-cryptography/ed25519-dalek), leaf [bitflags](https://docs.rs/vach/latest/vach/archive/struct.Flags.html), [encryption](https://docs.rs/aes-gcm/latest/aes_gcm/) and some degree of archive customization.
 Check out the `vach` spec at **[spec.txt](https://github.com/zeskeertwee/vach/blob/main/spec/main.txt)**.
 Any and *all* help will be much appreciated, especially proof reading the docs and code review.

 ---